ankitpipalia/Azure-Terraform-Modules/modules/Compute/windows-virtual-machine/README.md

-# Azure Terraform Module for Linux Virtual Machine
+# Azure Terraform Module for Windows Virtual Machine

-This Terraform module creates a Linux virtual machine in Azure.
+This Terraform module creates a Windows virtual machine in Azure.
 It includes all the necessary resources for production use, except for the resource group, virtual network, and subnet.

 ## Prerequisites